-Anonymous Call: In this scenario, an external user initiates a call to the enterprise by clicking a button on a web site and then providing minimal credentials (name and CAPTCHA phrase).
-The user, who is known as an "anonymous caller," is directed to an internal service such as a sales or product support hotline.
+Anonymous Call: In this scenario, SIP authentication is required.
+To do so, go to the System tab and click Settings, and under SIP options, in the WebRTC mode field, select either Anonymous or Both.
+The user, who is known as an "anonymous caller," is directed to an internal service such as a sales or product supporthotline.